• Free shipping on all orders

 Image Credit: Dora Zett, Shutterstock

-The German Pinscher—a medium-sized terrier breed—is native to Germany, where it shares a common origin with the Schnauzer.
+The German Pinscher is native to Germany and related to the Schnauzer.
 They have dense, short coats that are either black and tan or red (though the shade of red can vary a lot).

-These canines are extremely intelligent and vivacious.
-They’re pretty affectionate with their family and very loyal.
-However, they aren’t the friendliest with strangers and may take up the role of family guardian.
+German Pinschers are intelligent and energetic.
+They’re pretty affectionate with their family and very loyal, but they’re suspicious of strangers and may take up the role of family guardian.

-They are extremely active and energetic, requiring plenty of exercise.
-Otherwise, they can quickly become bored and destructive.
-They’re often good with children and other pets, but they can be a bit territorial with other dogs.
+They need plenty of exercise, or they can quickly become bored and destructive.
+They’re often good with children and other pets but can be a bit territorial with other dogs.
 They’re prone to a range of health problems, including hip dysplasia and eye disorders.

 6. Greyhound